ansys/pyaedt/doc/source/index.rst

-..
-AEDTLib documentation master file, created by sphinx-quickstart on Fri Jun 12 11:39:54 2020.
+.. pyaedt documentation master file, created by sphinx-quickstart on Fri Jun 12 11:39:54 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-About AEDTLib
+About pyaedt
 ===================================

-Introduction to AEDTLib  version |version|
+Introduction to pyaedt  version |version|
 --------------------------------------------

-AEDTLIb is intended to consolidate and extend all existing functionalities around AEDT-based scripting to allow re-use of existing code, sharing of best-practice and  increase collaboration collaboration.
-AEDTLib is run under `MIT License <LICENSE.html>`_
+pyaedt is intended to consolidate and extend all existing functionalities around AEDT-based scripting to allow re-use of existing code, sharing of best-practice and  increase collaboration collaboration. pyaedt is run under `MIT License <LICENSE.html>`_

 This tool has actually been tested on HFSS, Icepak and Maxwell 3D.